openssl/openssl/doc/designs/quic-design/quic-api.md

 This is similar to the existing `DTLSv1_get_timeout` function, but it is not specific to DTLSv1.
-It is also usable for DTLSv1 and can become a protocol-agnostic API for this purpose, superceding `DTLSv1_get_timeout` for all use cases.
+It is also usable for DTLSv1 and can become a protocol-agnostic API for this purpose, superseding `DTLSv1_get_timeout` for all use cases.

 The design is similar to that of `DTLSv1_get_timeout` and uses a `struct